Grace Farms Hosts First Ever Earth Equity and Design for Freedom Landscapes Forum

 Signe Nielsen, Founding Principal of MNLA, who is also the recipient of more than 100 national and local design awards for public open space, has provided an opening frame for the panel to consider, noting “Design for Freedom reminds me of dropping a pebble in a pond where the ripples emanate outward.
 By including landscape architects into this important … initiative, [we] can influence an even broader audience … In the collaboration among the design disciplines, new ideas and ways of thinking can be catalyzed.
 In turn, clients can be engaged to implement these ideas with the understanding of the importance of the underlying principles at the heart of Design for Freedom.
 And thus the ripples are magnified.”

 Parks and public spaces provide access to landscapes and landscape architecture that is open and accessible to all.
 Grace Farms, which was designed as a new kind of public space, where people of all ages and backgrounds have access to nature, believes environments that reconnect us to nature are increasingly important to our well-being.
-In the afternoon panel, the Role of Public Gardens, we will convene design experts to address the centrality of these spaces to our lives, They include: Penn Marchael, founder of Pennington Gray; Rebecca McMackin, director of horticulture at Brooklyn Bridge Park; Warrie Price, founder of the The Battery Conservancy; and Paul Tukey, chief sustainability officer of the Glenstone Museum.
+In the afternoon panel, the Role of Public Gardens, we will convene design experts to address the centrality of these spaces to our lives, They include: Penn Marchael, founder of Pennington Gray; Rebecca McMackin, director of horticulture at Brooklyn Bridge Park; Warrie Price, founder of the The Battery Conservancy; and Paul Tukey, Director of Environmental Stewardship of the Glenstone Museum.

 The Design for Freedom Earth Equity Landscapes Forum is open to the public.
 Registration is open on Grace Farms’ website.